Skip to content

 Environment Variables

-The CLI currently does not read any special HYPNOSCRIPT_* variables.
-You can still use environment variables to control file paths or flags:
+Beyond these, you can of course use your own environment variables to control file paths or flags:

 bash